LoginRadius/docs/content/blog/html-and-js-tutorial/index.md

-# HTML AND JS Demo
+# HTML AND JS Tutorial

 **HTML** is the standard markup language for documents designed to be displayed in a web browser.
 It can be assisted by technologies such as Cascading Style Sheets (CSS) and scripting languages such as JavaScript.
 JavaScript is a programming language, it enables interactive web pages and is an essential part of web applications.
 This demo will help you with a quick implementation of the LoginRadius platform with HTML and JS demo.

->Prerequisites:
--The web server needs to be set up.
+> **Prerequisites :** <li> The web server needs to be set up.
 Refer the guides [here](https://www.maketecheasier.com/setup-local-web-server-all-platforms/) to set up web server locally.
-You can also set up a small GitHub webserver [here](https://www.maketecheasier.com/setup-local-web-server-all-platforms/).
--Basic knowledge of HTML and JS.
+You can also set up a small GitHub webserver [here](https://www.maketecheasier.com/setup-local-web-server-all-platforms/).<li> Basic knowledge of HTML and JS.
 ## Getting Started

 - Download our HTML and JS demo project from Github [here](https://github.com/LoginRadius/demo), and put it in the root directory of your server.